Actively Recruiting

 • At least 18 years old

-• Receiving medication for opioid use disorder (MOUD) treatment at a participating site
+• Currently receiving medication for opioid use disorder (MOUD) treatment at a participating site

-• Have been on MOUD for more than 14 days to allow for stabilization
+• Have been on MOUD for more than 14 days for initial stabilization

-• Started the current MOUD treatment episode within the past 12 months
+• Started the current treatment episode within the past 12 months

-• Experienced physical or psychological intimate partner violence (IPV) in their lifetime
+• Experienced physical or psychological intimate partner violence (IPV) at any time

-• Have at least moderate impairment in psychosocial functioning due to PTSD symptoms
+• Have at least moderate impairment in daily functioning due to PTSD symptoms

 • Able to read and understand English